TABLE OF CONTENTS

 {{

-- As you open the braces, you see existing Data Sets, and Components, to help you to complete the Data Set reference.
+- As you open the braces, a list of available Data Sets and Components appears to help you complete the reference.
+For example,

 {{buttonVariable}}